-How much do Painters in Toronto charge to paint a house interior?
+How much do Painters charge to paint a house interior?
 There are as many answers to this question as there are painters.
 The prices that are mentioned here are for reference purposes.
 To prepare an accurate painting estimate, a professional estimator needs a lot of detail.
 What is the size of the house?
 Is it empty or occupied?
 How much prep work is required to achieve a great paint job?
 Is the home downtown or in the suburbs?
 Are there time constraints and deadlines?
 Are there any custom colour or paint preferences?
 These factors and many more will influence an estimator’s pricing.

 The intent of this blog is to discuss prices for interior painting only.
 We will share some current, average and sample pricing by Ecopainting but in no way this constitutes our price list.
 As always, we welcome your questions in the comments section.

 How Do Painters Estimate?